cmeireis/deployMicroserviceproject/README.md

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+Deploying a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on the data source site.
 This project tests your ability to operationalize a Python flask app—in a provided file, app.py—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-Project Tasks
-Your project goal is to operationalize this working, machine learning microservice using kubernetes, which is an open-source system for automating the management of containerized applications.
-In this project you will:

-Test your project code using linting
-Complete a Dockerfile to containerize this application Deploy your containerized application using Docker and make a prediction Improve the log statements in the source code for this application Configure Kubernetes and create a Kubernetes cluster Deploy a container using Kubernetes and make a prediction Upload a complete Github repo with CircleCI to indicate that your code has been tested You can find a detailed project rubric, here.

-The final implementation of the project will showcase your abilities to operationalize production microservices.

-Setup the Environment
+# Setup the Environment
-Create a virtualenv and activate it
+1. Create a virtualenv and activate it
-Run make install to install the necessary dependencies Running app.py
+2. Run make install to install the necessary dependencies
-Standalone: python app.py
+- Running app.py
+1. To test the app run from command line: python app.py
-Run in Docker: ./run_docker.sh
+2. Run in Docker: ./run_docker.sh
+3. Deploy to Docker repository: ./upload_docker.sh
-Run in Kubernetes: ./run_kubernetes.sh
+4. Run in Kubernetes: ./run_kubernetes.sh
-Kubernetes Steps
+- Kubernetes Steps
-Setup and Configure Docker locally
+1. Setup and Configure Docker locally
-Setup and Configure Kubernetes locally
+2. Setup and Configure Kubernetes locally
-Create Flask app in Container
+3. Create Flask app in Container
-Run via kubectl
+4. Run via kubectl
+# Repository files
+- app.py contacts sklearn model as described above in introduction.
+- Dockerfile includes items for docker container.
+- Makefile defines a set of tasks to be executed.
+- circleci / config.yml is the automation for build test deploy part of this project.
+- requirements.txt is the file that defines the python package requirements to run this project.
+- run_docker.sh is used to build the docker container for this project.
+- upload_docker.sh is used to upload docker container built localy to docker repository.
+- make_prediction.sh is used to load data into app.py to produce results.
+- run_kubernetes.sh is used to deploy container to a kubernetes pod.
+- docker_out.txt includes output results from running make_prediction.sh in separate terminal window.
+- kubernetes.out.txt shows output from when running make_prediction.sh after deployed to kubernetes.